Organization

 In the OSCAR project, Rigshospitalet will carry out the clinical research project, Copenhagen Master Observational Trial (C-MOT).
 In the research project, data from 1,800 patients with breast cancer and 800 patients with lung cancer will be gathered.
 These data will be combined with existing data on the patients and, based on this knowledge, Rigshospitalet will gain better insight into the effect of treatments that are tailored to the individual cancer patient.

-Public advisors
+Public & Private advisors